Southeast Asia·Thailand·Updated May 3, 2026

 What scams target tourists in Krabi?

-The most frequently reported tourist scams in Krabi are Motorbike Rental Damage Scam, Fake Jet Ski Rental Damage Claims, Taxi Flat Rate Refusal, with 2 classified as high severity.
+The most frequently reported tourist scams in Krabi are Rock Climbing Gear and Guide Bait-and-Switch, Motorbike Rental Damage Scam, Tuk-Tuk Gem Shop Loop, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Lombok and Palawan.
+Similar patterns are also documented in Kuala Lumpur and Palawan.

 Are taxis safe in Krabi?

-Taxis in Krabi carry documented risk for tourists — 2 transport-related scams are on record.
-Use the Grab app.
-If taking a metered taxi, confirm the meter is running before moving.
-Walk away if the driver refuses.
+Taxis in Krabi carry documented risk for tourists — 3 transport-related scams are on record.
+Agree on a direct route with no stops.
+If the driver diverts, get out and take a Grab instead.
 Where available, verified ride-hailing apps (Uber, Grab, or local equivalents) are generally safer than street taxis.

 Is Krabi safe at night for tourists?